Frequently Asked Questions

 - Annual curbside 5 bulk item pickup event in addition to the free bulk item quarterly pickup

 - Is my pickup date changing?
 Currently the City’s trash service takes place on Thursday.
 Starting in September, services will be provided Tuesday through Friday.
 The day of the week for service will coincide with specific areas or neighborhoods.
 Neighborhoods will only have collection service on one day of the week for that neighborhood.
-The City will provide maps and details on the day of the week for your home in mid-summer through a direct mailing to customers and information posted here on the City’s website.
+Many residents will see a slight change from their current collection day.
+You can expect more information from Republic about routing schedules in late summer.

 - Is it unsafe to have service on more than one day of the week?
 Service on multiple days is equally safe as having service on one day of the week.
 The amount of homes that need service and amount of miles that are driven do not change whether service is on one day or several days.
 While your day of the week may change for service, your neighborhood will still only have collection trucks on its streets one day of the week.
 Under our current contract, Western Disposal utilizes 13 trucks over the course of one day to service the City.
 The new contract with Republic will utilize 4 trucks from Tuesday to Friday to service specific areas of the City each day.
 Western Disposal has had an excellent safety record and Republic also has an excellent safety record.